jyslee/fac-ws_ai_assisted_development/README.md

 - **Repository Setup**: Following [Getting Started](#getting-started)
 - **Specification Development**:
-  - Initialise a new instance of Claude Code.
-Use the [GENERATE SPECS](PROMPTS.md#generate-specs) prompt to have a conversation with Claude and determine the specifications of your project.
+  - Initialise a new instance of Claude Code or Codex.
+Use the [GENERATE SPECS](PROMPTS.md#generate-specs) prompt to have a conversation with the LLM and determine the specifications of your project.
   - At the **end** of the conversation, use the [SPEC WRAP-UP](PROMPTS.md#spec-wrap-up) prompt - this should create `FUNCTIONAL.md`, `ARCHITECTURE.md`, and `CLAUDE.md` files.

 > **Output**: Initial documentation pushed to repo